Opetushallitus/oti/DEVENV.md

 dev=> (go)
 :started
 ```
 By default this creates a web server at <http://localhost:3000>.
+Public site at <http://localhost:3000/oti/ilmoittaudu>.

 When you make changes to your source files, use `reset` to reload any
 modified files and reset the server (NOTE: not currently working.
 Tested on 18th Oct 2017).